sirisian/ecmascript-static-constructor/README.md

 var foo = new Multiton(`foo`);
 var bar = new Multiton(`bar`);
 var baz = new Multiton(`bar`); // throws `Multiton name already used`
+// Multiton.instances can be used to access the instances object
 ```